Welcome to Myth of Ends

 Your Invitation to the Otherworld…

-An epic fantasy series begins with the immersive novel "Myth of Ends" by Lee Vaughn.
-To some it’s fiction, to others it carries a hidden truth, as Lee unpacks and explores the common threads from alternative researchers like Graham Hancock, Randall Carlson, Brien Foerster, Paul Wallis, Freddy Silva, Andrew Collins, Chan Thomas, John Allegro, Ammon Hillman, Victor Clube and Bill Napier, Edgar Cayce, Blavatsky, Socrates, Plato, and many more.
+Lee unpacks and explores the human story by gathering common threads from ancient world mythology, coupled with alternative researchers and authors such as Graham Hancock, Randall Carlson, Brien Foerster, Paul Wallis, Freddy Silva, Andrew Collins, Chan Thomas, John Allegro, Ammon Hillman, Victor Clube and Bill Napier, Edgar Cayce, Socrates, Plato, and many more.

 “An epic unlike any other—an ancient memory rising like a phoenix from the ashes of time, recalling a lost golden age and the rebirth of worlds.”